FedML-AI/FedML/python/examples/cross_silo/mxnet_mqtt_s3_fedavg_mnist_lr_example/README.md

 ## Training Script

-Run training and aggregator with JAX at haiku framework.
+Run training and aggregator with MXNet framework.

 At the client side, the client ID (a.k.a rank) starts from 1.
 Please also modify config/fedml_config.yaml, changing the `worker_num` the as the number of clients you plan to run.